-EXPOS-UA 9 Prerequisite: International Writing Workshop I (EXPOS-UA 4) or Writing the Essay (EXPOS-UA 1).
-Students may not skip over International Writing I to enter this course.
+EXPOS-UA 9 Prerequisite: either International Writing Workshop I (EXPOS-UA 4) or Writing the Essay (EXPOS-UA 1) with a D or better.
+Students may not skip over International Writing Workshop I to enter this course.
 The second of two courses for students for whom English is not a first language.
-The College Core Curriculum writing and foreign language requirements are fulfilled with this course and International Writing Workshop I. May not be taken on a pass/fail basis.
+The College Core Curriculum expository writing and foreign language requirements are fulfilled with this course and International Writing Workshop I. May not be taken on a Pass/Fail basis, and must be repeated if failed.
 4 points.

 Provides advanced instruction in analyzing and interpreting written texts from a variety of academic disciplines, the use of written texts as evidence, the development of ideas, and the writing of argumentative essays through a process of inquiry and reflection.
 Stresses analysis, revision, inquiry, and collaborative learning.

-EXPOS-UA 13 Required for students who do not pass the NYU Proficiency Exam.
-May not be taken on a pass/fail basis.
+EXPOS-UA 13 Required for students who do not pass the NYU writing proficiency exam.
+May not be taken on a Pass/Fail basis.
 4 points.